 Use a shampoo bar instead of shampoo in plastic containers.

-Buy your cleaning products in home compostable bags like this product from Wendyl’s Green Goddess.
+Buy your cleaning products in home compostable bags like Green Goddess’s laundry powders.

 We need to take care of our planet if we want it to sustain us well.
 Plastic consumption has caused a huge mess over the past years and it is up to us to save our planet with constant and determined efforts.
 Slowly but surely we can make our planet last longer and achieve our green utopia.